tapiwachinyerere/Bank-Customer-Churn/README.md

 # Bank-Customer-Churn
 As we know, it is much more expensive to sign in a new client than keeping an existing one.
+This repository contains the code and documentation for a Bank Customer Churn Analysis project.
+The goal of this project is to predict customer churn in a bank, helping the bank to identify and retain customers at risk of leaving.

+# Project Description
+Customer churn (attrition) is a critical concern for banks and financial institutions.
+It is more cost-effective to retain existing customers than to acquire new ones.
+In this project, we aim to:

+Analyze customer data to identify factors that contribute to churn.
+Develop predictive models to forecast customer churn.
+Provide actionable insights to reduce churn and improve customer retention.
+We use machine learning techniques and data analysis to achieve these objectives.

 # About Dataset